 A new study has revealed that the salt and protein present in a meal is the reason behind the post-feast sleepiness.
 The study also reveals that apart from the salt and protein, the quantity of food triggers post-feast sleepiness.

 “Studies on the ‘food coma’ effect in humans have been hit or miss,” states, an associate professor at The Scripps Research Institute in Florida, the study author William Ja.
 “Sleep is really hard to study in people since very few can sleep ‘normally’ when they’re being watched.”

 The researchers used fruit flies but flies had different sleeping pattern.
-The flies slept in briefer periods throughout the day and night but still the researchers were able to get some insight about the post-feast snoozing.
+The flies slept for briefer periods throughout the day and night but still the researchers were able to get some insight about the post-feast snoozing.

 The fruit flies were fed high-protein and large meals and they slept twice as much in a 40-minute period after a meal.
 The meals with high salt increased the amount of sleep.

-They also fed high on sugar meals to flies but that did not change the sleep pattern of sleep after post meal.
+They also fed high on sugar meals to flies but that did not change the sleep pattern of sleep post meal.

 The research also revealed that there are some special brain circuits that cause the craving for post-meal naps.